Merchandise Exports in India

 India Merchandise Exports Data

-Outlook: Key to the outlook for goods exports ahead will be trade talks with the U.S.; in early August, the U.S. hit India with an additional 25% tariff for buying Russian oil, bringing total levies up to 50%.
+Outlook: Key to the outlook for goods exports ahead will be trade talks with the U.S., after Washington hit India with an additional 25% tariff in early August for buying Russian oil, bringing total levies up to 50%.
+The two countries appear increasingly close to striking a deal, with President Trump and Prime Minister Modi having spoken at least twice in recent weeks, and the U.S. President recently stating that India has pledged to phase out Russian oil imports, a key demand of the administration.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Indian merchandise exports projections for the next ten years from a panel of 9 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable merchandise exports forecast available for Indian merchandise exports.